Reviewing the appointed guardian

 QCAT can initiate and conduct a review of any order appointing a guardian at any time.

 QCAT’s decision about the review

 QCAT can give its decision at the end of the review hearing and set out the terms of the appointment in an order.
 Sometimes the decision will be made at a later date.
-In this case the order will be sent to each party who received notice of the review hearing, in the post within a reasonable time.
-If a party is disatissfied with QCAT’s decision they have the right to apply to appeal the decision.
+In this case the order will be sent in the post to each party who received notice of the review hearing.
+If a party is dissatisfied with QCAT’s decision, they have the right to apply to appeal the decision.